-Earlier versions of the Proposal advocated that the post-year 1 interruptible discount were directly subject to, and therefore potentially revised, by an annual consultation process managed by National Grid.
-In response to reservations about this approach expressed by the workgroup, National Grid revised its Proposal such that the interruptible discount of 10% (at Entry Points and at Exit Points) is proposed to be enduring to the extent that it may be subject to subsequent Modification Proposal.
+Earlier versions of the Proposa,l advocated that the post-year 1 interruptible discount were directly subject to, and therefore potentially revised by, an annual consultation process managed by National Grid.
+In response to reservations about this approach expressed by the Workgroup, National Grid revised its Proposal such that the interruptible discount of 10% (at Entry Points and at Exit Points) is proposed to be enduring to the extent that it may be subject to subsequent Modification Proposal.

 4.5 Specific Capacity Discounts